arpithakori/260204_python_miniproject/README.md

 1) Download the zip folder of the code
 2) Install all the pre-requisites
-3) The main file is - currency_converter.py - run this in the pycharm IDE Press the run button to run the file or type python currency_converter.py in the pycharm command prompt
+3) The main file is - currency_converter.py - run this in the pycharm IDE

+=> Press the run button to run the file OR

+=> Type python currency_converter.py in the pycharm command prompt

 4) The GUI will be displayed to enter the values

 ## Pytest